themrityunjaypathak/Pickify/README.md

 - With the rise of streaming services, viewers now have access to thousands of movies across platforms.
 - As a result, many viewers spend more time browsing than actually watching.
 - This problem can lead to frustration, lower satisfaction and less time spent on the platform.
-- Which can impact both the user experience and business performance.
+- Ultimately, this impacts both user experience and business performance.

 <hr>